 Don’t use phrases like ‘responsible for ……………………..’.
 Your CV is not a job description.
 You should be selling your achievements and areas where you have made a difference.
 Explain exactly what you did and what the positive outcome was.
 For example: ‘using specialist software, closely monitored sales trends and stock levels, and ordered stock appropriately.
 This reduced out of stock instances by 21% in 2011’.
-Use numbers or percentages adds impact and helps to quantify the achievement.
-It’s also a great idea to use an ‘Achievements’ section, rather than add all this to the appropriate job.
+You must use numbers or percentages to add impact and helps to quantify the achievement.
+If you can, use an ‘Achievements’ section, rather than adding it to the role.

 Use active ‘doing’ verbs to make your CV sound more dynamic.
-For example instead of ‘involved in the promotion of the company at industry events…’ into ‘promoted the company at industry events…’ This change of wording alters the sentence to give it more impact, rather than being merely ‘involved’ in something, you were ‘actively doing’ it.
+For example instead of ‘involved in the promotion of the company at industry events…’ change it to ‘promoted the company at industry events…’.
+This gives the sentence more impact.

 3. Not tailoring your CV to the job